 So how does one prevent it?
 Here are some tips:

 - Deal with leaks.
 Whether that be coming from the roof or loose plumbing, it is important to deal with them immediately.
 It’s going to prevent water damage too.

 - Use a dehumidifier.
 Your establishment’s humidity must always be maintained and kept at no higher than 50%.
-We understand how it can be challenging to keep track, so your best bet is to install commercial dehumidifiers
+We understand how it can be challenging to keep track, so your bet is to install commercial dehumidifiers

 - Ensure proper ventilation.
 Keep your air vents and air filters clean, and that the enclosed areas of your establishment are free of moisture.